srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 - Publishes entities via MQTT discovery

 ### 2) “Lazy discovery” for keypad buttons (Log Tap)

 Some systems don’t expose keypad button presses cleanly.
 This bridge watches the controller’s **event log** stream and auto-creates triggers the first time you press a keypad button.

 **Workflow:** start the bridge → press the buttons you care about once → build HA automations.

+#### Keypads as “scene triggers” for mixed ecosystems (Vantage + low-cost smart devices)

+A major motivation for recognizing keypad presses/macros is that many homes have **non‑Vantage loads** in the same spaces (for example, lamps or accent lighting on TP‑Link/Kasa plugs/switches).

+Once keypad actions are exposed to Home Assistant, a Vantage keypad effectively becomes a **universal scene controller**:

+- Press a Vantage keypad button → HA automation triggers
+- HA automation updates **both** Vantage loads **and** non‑Vantage devices (Kasa/TP‑Link, Hue, etc.)
+- The room behaves like one coherent lighting scene even if some devices aren’t on the Vantage bus

+This lets you “fill in” lighting coverage without rewiring or adding expensive Vantage modules, while keeping the same wall keypads and user experience.

 ### 3) “Sniper polling” (state accuracy without spam)
 Instead of constant polling: